a-illarionov/Fundamentals-of-Azure-Exercise-Files/Exercise.md

 # Fundamentals of Azure
 ## Azure Active Directory
-Exercise Files for the Azure Active Directory Course - these activities will need an Azure Active Directory P2 trial License.
+Exercise Files for the Azure Active Directory Course - these activities will need an Azure Active Directory P2 trial Licenses.

 Message me if you are having issues accessing one.
 ### Create a user in Azure Active Directory